saylordotorg/course_polsc432/Unit02.md

+---
+layout: default
+title: "POLSC432: Civil Liberties and Civil Rights"
+course_description: "An exploration of the evolving opinions and doctrines of the U.S. Supreme Court, with particular emphasis on the civil liberties and rights of individuals and groups.
+Examines specific case law, including post-September 11th detainees, the use of secret courts, same-sex marriage, immigration, and abortion."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Civil Liberties: Privacy** <span id="2"></span> *As noted in Unit 1, there is a distinction between civil liberties and civil rights.
 This distinction is, perhaps, no clearer than anywhere